sinanugur/MirMachine/docs/output.rst

     # Genome file: (genome file location)
     # Species: (species name given)
     # Params: (Command line parameters)
-    # miRNA families searched: (searched families)
+    # microRNA families searched: (searched families)
-    # Expected miRNA family losses: (miRNA family losses for this Node)
+    # Expected microRNA family losses: (microRNA family losses for this Node)
+    # microRNA score: (percent of score families with >=1 hit)
+    # microRNA seed score: (percent of score families with >=1 hit that has seed != None)
-    # miRNA score: (percent of miRNA families detected)
+    # microRNA hiconf seed score: (percent of score families with >=1 hit that has at least one * seed)

-The filtered and unfiltered files each contain a score in the header.
+The filtered and unfiltered files each contain all three scores in the header.

 Example GFF Row
 ---------------